 - Wearing wrist weights: The extra weight on your arm may make control easier.

 What about surgery?

-A doctor is unlikely to recommend surgery as your first treatment option.
-Surgical treatments are typically reserved for people who have a severely disabling tremor.
-Surgery may become an option as you age or if the tremor is not helped by medication.
+A doctor is unlikely to recommend surgery as your first treatment option for tremors.
+Surgical treatments are typically reserved for people who have severely disabling tremors.
+Surgery may become an option as you age or if therapies do not help the tremors.

 When to see a doctor

-Anyone who suddenly develops tremors in their hands or other parts of their body should see their doctor for a diagnosis.
-A provider will need to rule out more serious causes, some of which may require prompt medical treatment.
-While there’s no cure for most hand tremors, prescription medications and lifestyle changes may provide relief, depending on the cause.
+Anyone who suddenly develops tremors in their hands or other body parts should see their doctor for a diagnosis.
+A medical provider must rule out more severe causes, some of which may require prompt medical treatment.
+While there’s no cure for most hand tremors, therapies and lifestyle changes may provide relief, depending on the cause.